JackyKch/JackyKch/README.md

   Hi !
 Welcome to my GitHub !
 I'm Jacky 👋
 </h1>

-French Engineer Graduate from ESILV and Data Analyst at [Sibylone][axa].
+French Engineer Graduate from ESILV and Data Analyst at [Sibylone][sibylone].

 - 🔭 I’m currently working on different projects linked to Sport Analytics.
 - 🌱 I’m currently learning Machine Learning and Data Visualization with Python.